Lamps in the movies!

 Any type of light bulb can be used, not a specific one preferred.

-Other versions: Also made with a chromed metal frame, different sizes, round or flat discs, rod or chain.
-Wall lamps and flush mounts were also produced.
+Other versions: The Val Saint Lambert sputnik chandelier was also made with a chromed metal (iron) frame.
+Made in different sizes.
+Two types of discs: round or flat discs.
+Hanging on a rod or chain.
+Wall lamps and flush mounts also exists.
+Also made in brass plated iron.

 Also the other Belgian company S.A.
 Boulanger sold these lamps.
 But with slightly different parts.
 What is most striking is a completely different canopy, as you can see on the left.
 The Massive label hung on a string, the S.A.
 Boulanger label is glued inside the canopy, but is often gone (see below).